MonetDBSolutions/airtraffic-benchmark/README.md

 - run `make schema` to execute the CREATE statements for the current node as identified by the `hostname` command.

-- run `make schemas` to execute the CREATE statements for all nodes.
+- run `make schema-all` to execute the CREATE statements for all nodes.

 - run `make drop-NODENAME` to drop the schema for the given node.

 - run `make drop` to drop the schema for the current node as identified by the `hostname` command.

-- run `make drops` to drop the schema on all nodes.
+- run `make drop-all` to drop the schema on all nodes.

+- run `make insert` to execute the COPY INTO statements that read the downloaded data for the given current node.

 - run `make insert-NODENAME` to execute the COPY INTO statements that read the downloaded data for the given node.

-- run `make inserts` to run the COPY INTO's for all nodes.
+- run `make insert-all` to run the COPY INTO's for all nodes.
 Benefits from parallellism.

 The `make schema` and `make insert` steps are separate because that